Upcoming Confirmed Pack Events

 - What can adults do?
 Scouting packs are entirely volunteer-run.
 Adults of scouts help in a variety of ways whether as a formal leader at the pack-level (such as cubmaster, committee chair, treasurer, fundraising, quartermaster, grubmaster), den-level (den leader, assistant den leader), or informally as they are able (organizing special events, sharing their knowledge with scouts).

 - What health policies are followed?
-As of late August, our policy is masks required for indoor events, and strongly suggested for outdoor events.
+We follow current Cobb County School policies, and any facility/location policies, whichever is most stringent.
 Most all our pack gatherings are being held outside, and inside gatherings if any happen, will be clearly indicated.
 Additionally, we follow the national BSA policies and precautions.
 Families can reach out to their den leader or pack leadership with any concerns, and/or to work on a safe and fun plan that works for them.
 As a program that focuses on the outdoors, Cub Scouting is a great way to keep having fun as a family during these times.